 What is the recommended length of blinds?

 In most cases it is OK if your length (height) is longer than the window.
 For example if you are inside mounting and your blind height is a couple inches longer, the extra height would just stack and not cause any issues.
 For some treatments like Zebra Sheer Shades, however, it is important that the height ordered is the exact height of the window opening, as they are designed to have the stripes align to close when lowered to the sill.
 A different height in this case can cause mis-aligned stripes.
-Lastly, if you are doing outside mounts, then you will generally want the height of your blind to overlap the window to provide extra coverage.
+Lastly, if you are doing outside mounts, for example on a wooden blind or natural blind, then you will generally want the height of your blind to overlap the window to provide extra coverage.

 Measuring and Installing